NixOS/nix-pills/pills/12-inputs-design-pattern.md

 -   `libgd` and its dependencies.

-The `./src` directory is also an input, but we wouldn\'t change the source from the caller.
+The `./src` directory is also an input, but we wouldn't change the source from the caller.
 In `nixpkgs` we prefer to write another expression for version bumps (e.g. because patches or different inputs are needed).

 Our goal is to make package expressions independent of the repository.
 To achieve this, we use functions to declare inputs for a derivation.
 For example, with `graphviz.nix`, we make the following changes to make the derivation independent of the repository and customizable: